Tommaso Bai: Biography

 In 1713 he got to be the Kapellmeister.
 He kept this function until his dying day.
 There are different opinions about this date; for example in a music sheet of his Virgo gloriosa - owned by a person called Haberl - his date of death is claimed to be 1717.
-According to Baini he died at the 22th December 1714.
+According to Baini he died on 22 December 1714.

 Works

 Bai was acclaimed for his intricate attention to prosody, accentuation of words, and notation.
 His well known Miserere, which he composed in 1713, is claimed by some opinions to be an imitation Gregorio Allegri's Miserere.
 According to Eitner this Miserere, that is performed during the Easter day, consists of two parts; the first part is written for 5 voices and it had been composed by Allegri and the second part written for four voices origininates of Baj [originally by Eitner 1905: Der 1.
 Chor zu 5 Stim., ist von Allegri und der 2.
 Chor zu 4 Stim. von Bai.
 (Capella sistina Kat. p.
 50. B, B., L 24.
 B. Joach.
 Bei'lin Singak.
 Lübeck.
 Schwerin F. inkompl.
 Hofb.
 Wien 15926, 2.
 Musikfr.
 Wien.
 Bologna.— printed in Choron, Burney and Lugano 1840.)].

 Furthermore, there exist the following compositions (quotation after Eitner):